SecrestTheHuman/Brix/README.md

 ### Why RTF files?

-This is something I thought I'd address off the bat, because TXT format would be simpler for the script to read.
-I want this to integrate into macOS as well as possible, while in the future I intend to include multi-file configurations.
+This is something I thought I'd address off the bat, because using a TXT formatted file would be simpler for the script to read.
+However, I want this to integrate into macOS as well as possiblew and in the future I intend to include multi-file configurations.
 As such I think users should be able to create new configuration files in TextEdit, since that's a built in macOS tool.
 In addition, single-file configurations may eventually be able to read formatting not supported by simple TXT files.

 ### Future Plans